Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 }

-Test 3: All TypeTag variants with methods have a TypeDef
+Test 3: All TypeTag variants have a TypeDef

-/// Every TypeTag variant that carries methods must have a corresponding
+/// Every TypeTag variant that represents a type with methods must have a

 #[test]